 Problem

-While human readers can easily click a hyperlink to learn more about a term, AI models often process documentation in isolated “chunks.”
-When an AI encounters a hyperlink, it cannot “click” it to fetch more context.
-If critical information is hidden behind a link rather than explained in context, the AI may fail to provide accurate answers, leading to hallucinations.
+Human readers can click hyperlinks to learn more.
+AI models often process documentation in isolated “chunks”.
+When an AI encounters a hyperlink, it cannot “click” it to fetch context.
+If critical information is hidden behind a link, the AI may fail to provide accurate answers.
+This leads to hallucinations.

 Why it matters

-AI models rely on the immediate surrounding text to determine the meaning and relevance of information.
-If your documentation is highly fragmented with poor context preservation, AI-driven search tools (like those powered by RAG) will struggle to provide high-quality responses.
+AI models rely on immediate surrounding text to determine meaning.
+If your documentation is highly fragmented with poor context preservation, AI-driven search tools (like RAG systems) will struggle to provide high-quality responses.

 Approach

 Use Inline Context Unrolling to provide the minimum viable context alongside every major link.
-Additionally, leverage docmd’s specific features, such as the LLMs Plugin, to provide a unified, machine-readable view of your entire documentation set.
+Use docmd’s LLMs Plugin to provide a unified, machine-readable view of your entire documentation set.

 Implementation